Is round about? Yes, really (3)

 (used to show a quoted error is not itself an error)

 'round' is a reversal indicator.

 'is' reversed gives 'si'.

-(Other definitions for sic that I've seen before include "Written exactly thus", "Quoted exactly as in the original; so", "So", "Thus in Corsica", "Intentionally so written", "Urge to attack", "As it is in the original", "It calls attention to a quoted mistake", "Thus, sounds ill" and "Word to call attention to a quoted mistake".)
+(Other definitions for sic that I've seen before include "(Of quoted word) exactly so", "Thus in Corsica", "Quoted exactly as in the original; so", "Like", "Written exactly thus", "So", "poorly spelt if requiring this", "Urge to attack", "Thus - in Latin" and "It calls attention to a quoted mistake".)